sstadt/shoplist/README.md

 ### 0.1.2.1

+ - [x] Fix an error with updating shared lists when other users have updated them
  - [x] Fix the socket issue with editing an existing list where the index of the edited list does not match the index of the list that was edited

 ### 0.1.3